|Overall Rating||Loved it!|

 Flex: Medium stiff but the softest flex I’ve seen with Korua.

-Sizing: So on paper, this would appear to be a mid/wide and it does work for boots up to the 11ish range but I felt this was just fine for my size 9’s.
+Sizing: So on paper, this would appear to be a mid/wide and depending on boot footprint size, it does work for boots up to 11 but I felt this was just fine for my size 9’s and not too much board which is weird at a 26cm waist.
 It was fun to have some extra board width to avoid toe/heel drag no matter how hard I laid it out.

 On Snow Feel: This is an aggressive mountain ride for sure and it’s not for someone who isn’t a very competent, technical turner.
 If you get off your game it’s going to be pretty unforgiving.
 It’s unforgiving like camber boards in the tail and a little less unforgiving in the nose thanks to the early rise.
 It one-foots and flat bases really well.
 Like all Korua it’s for turning and carving first but it’s also pretty well rounded for other endeavors on the mountain.
 It’s the kind of ride that’s pretty locked in but also has a nice stable platform underfoot that feels great underfoot.
 You can really feel that big bow of camber.